An interview is more than just how you respond to the interviewer’s questions. It’s about how you communicate and present yourself.

 Keep jewelry conservative.
 Don't wear more than a watch, wedding ring, and religious necklace.

-Women should wear a grey, navy blue, or black skirt or pant suit with a white or pastel button-down or pull-over blouse.
+Women should wear a gray, navy blue, or black skirt or pant suit with a white or pastel button-down or pull-over blouse.

 Makeup and jewelry should also be conservative.
 It's best to keep jewelry to a minimum and your makeup application should highlight a neutral, everyday look.